Indonesia to propose limited free trade deal with US on critical minerals

 "It's the same in essence, that for critical minerals there will be free trade with requirements on processing, such as for nickel, aluminum, cobalt, copper," he said.

+Since Indonesia banned exports of nickel ore in 2020, many Chinese companies invested in refining facilities, including high pressure acid leach (HPAL) plants, that produce mixed hydroxide precipitate, a material extracted from nickel ore used in EV batteries.

-Last month, Ford signed an agreement with an Indonesian unit of Brazilian nickel miner Vale and China's Zhejiang Huayou Cobalt to partner in a $4.5 billion nickel processing plant in Indonesia's Sulawesi island.
+Last month, Ford signed an agreement with an Indonesian unit of Brazilian nickel miner Vale and China's Zhejiang Huayou Cobalt to partner in a $4.5 billion HPAL plant in Indonesia's Sulawesi island.

+Luhut led an Indonesian delegate last week on a trip to China to promote investment opportunities.

+Seto said officials will hold talks with Chinese EV company BYD Group in May on potential investment.
+He declined to comment on the progress of talks with Tesla, citing a non-disclosure agreement.

 Reuters